What happens if a defendant does not pay a judgment in Texas? How do you collect the money you are owed?

 To successfully levy on the debtor’s nonexempt property, the judgment creditor should communicate with the constable executing the writ and instruct her to collect only those assets that would satisfy the amount of the judgment.
 If this is not done, the constable will not know what to levy on, which often results in an unsuccessful levy attempt.
 A good collections attorney will know this strategy before issuing a writ of execution.

 Request a Writ of Garnishment

 Debtors don’t always have property, but they usually have bank accounts.
 If you request a writ of garnishment, you may be able to collect your judgment directly from the debtor’s bank account.
-A writ of garnishment orders a third party (like a bank) to turn over property to satisfy a judgment.
+A writ of garnishment orders a third party (like a bank) to turn over property to settle a judgment.
 Courts grant writs of garnishment for bank accounts (this is called a bank levy) and even paychecks.

-Your attorney can assist you with garnishment procedures.
+Our judgment collection attorneys can assist you with garnishment procedures.
 You will need information on the debtor, such as the bank name, account name and, ideally, the account number.
 This can be pulled from any cancelled checks the debtor may have written to you in the past.